bastibe/SoundCard/README.rst

 -------------

 * Windows/WASAPI currently records garbage if you record only a single channel.
+  The reason for this is yet unknown.
 Multi-channel and channel maps work, though.
+* Windows/WASAPI silently ignores the blocksize.
+Apparently, it only supports variable block sizes in exclusive mode, which is not yet supported.
 * Error messages often report some internal CFFI/backend errors.
 This will be improved in the future.
-* Documentation is not great yet.
-This will be improved in the future.
-* Windows/WASAPI silently ignores the blocksize.
-The reason for this is still unknown.

 Changelog
 ---------